Home » Prague » Black Light Theater, Prague

 National Marionette Theater

-Standing on the historic center of the world puppetry, the National Marionette Theater showcases the traditional art of puppetry with a twist – by using modern technology.
+Standing in the historic center of the world of puppetry, the National Marionette Theater showcases the traditional art of puppetry with a twist – by using modern technology.

 Visitors can indulge in various ongoing shows and events.

-If you or your kids are interested in making puppets, check out their puppet-making workshops, where visitors can create their puppets.
+If you or your kids are interested in making puppets, check out their puppet-making workshops, where visitors can create them.

 Ta Fantastika Theatre